robro/LandSwap/README.md

 ```
 pip install pipenv
 ```
-Once installed, navigate to the application directory created either from cloning this repository or extracting the downloaded .zip file.
+Once installed, use `cd C:\path\to\application` to navigate to the folder created either from cloning this repository or extracting the downloaded ZIP file.
 Then simply run:
 ```
 pipenv install
 ```